PHPCSStandards/PHPCSStandards.github.io/wiki/Fixing-Errors-Automatically.md

     --------------------------------------------------------------------------------

 ## Printing a Diff Report
-> The `diff` report is described here as it is not currently included in the main PHPCS release.
-It will be moved to the [[Reporting]] page at a late date.

 PHP_CodeSniffer can output a diff file that can be applied using the `patch` command.
 The suggested changes will fix some of the sniff violations that are present in the source code.
 To print a diff report, use the `--report=diff` command line argument.
 The output will look like this:

     $ phpcs --report=diff /path/to/code